DecLearn/declearn/docs/devs-guide/benchmarks.md

 it is triggered only on release-tag pushes and on manual "Run pipeline" runs from the GitLab UI that set the `BENCH_BOOTSTRAP=true` variable.

-The job operates in one of two modes.
+The job operates in one of two modes :
+- Regression-check mode
+- Bootstrap mode

 In regression-check mode, run on every release-tag push, it compares the new release against the previous one and fails the pipeline on a regression.

 In bootstrap mode, triggered by running a pipeline from the GitLab UI with the `BENCH_BOOTSTRAP=true` variable set, it seeds the initial benchmark history across the list of releases given in `BOOTSTRAP_TAGS`; this is meant to be run once at setup, and again whenever the history needs widening.
 A plain "Run pipeline" without `BENCH_BOOTSTRAP` does not start the bench job.

+**Details on history artifacts :**
 Benchmark history is kept as a cumulative artifact rather than committed to the repository.
 The bench job uploads `.asv/results/` and `.asv/html/` as a single artifact (configured with `expire_in: never`